-SU LITERACY CORPS TUTORING AGREEMENT

-Mary Ann Shaw

-Center for Public & Community Service

-237 Schine Student Center

-Phone: 443-3051 Email:literacy@syr.edu Fax: 443-3365
+SU LITERACY CORPS TUTORING AGREEMENT Mary Ann Shaw Center for Public & Community Service 237 Schine Student Center Phone: 443-3051 Email:literacy@syr.edu Fax: 443-3365

 Tutor Information

 Name: Semester:

-Site: E-mail:
+Site: E- -mail:

-Tutor Schedule Agreement
+Tu tor Schedule Agreement

-Beginning on my tutoring hours on s site will be:
+Beginning on my tutoring hours on sit te will be:

-M: W: R: F:
+M: T: W V: R: F:

-I,
+Program Manual.
+I have discussed the University's acad discrepancies.
+I understand that I must communicate wir addition, I understand the sensitive nature of information confidence any personal information I might learn. he above stated hours with my site supervisor and have read the Literacy Corps lemic calendar with my site supervisor and have arranged for any schedule th LC and site staff regarding any absences or emergencies immediately.
+In n that I may learn during my tutoring responsibilities and will hold in complete

-Site Supervisor / Communication Information
+Site Supervi sor / Communication Information

 Supervisor's Last Name Supervisor's First Name

 Phone #: E-mail Address:

 Tutor is assigned to work with the following:

 Teacher: Grade Level: Room #:

 Teacher: Grade Level: Room #:

 Teacher: Grade Level: Room #:

-In the event that tutors take absences that are not agre absences: ed upon ahead of time, they should contact the following to communicate their
+In the event that tutors take absences that are not agreed absences: d upon ahead of time, they should contact the following to communicate their

 Contact's Name: Contact's Position:

 Phone #: E-mail Address:

+I have negotiated the above schedule and communicatio n method with the tutor and I am satisfied with the arrangements.
+In addition,

-the student has provided me with a copy of the Literac ion method with the tutor and I am satisfied with the arrangements.
-In addition, y Corps Program Manual and timeline for the semester.
-I understand that I will ch semester to provide feedback about the Literacy Corps in general, and about
+I have negotiated the above schedule and communication method with the tutor and I am satisfied with the arrangements.
+In addition, the student has provided me with a copy of the Literacy Corps Program Manual and timeline for the semester.
+I understand that I will be sent a brief evaluation form at the conclusion of each semester to provide feedback about the Literacy Corps in general, and about the tutor's performance specifically.

-Signed Date